flybywiresim/docs/docs/pilots-corner/a32nx-briefing/nd/nav-receivers.md

 The pilots can display ADF1 or ADF2 via the <a href="/pilots-corner/a32nx-briefing/flight-deck/glareshield/efis_control/#adf-vor-select-switches"> EFIS Control Panel </a>

 ### Identifier or Frequency
+M stands for manually tuned in the MCDU
+R stands for tuned through the RMP (Radio Management Panel) Nothing stands for automatically tuned by the FMGC
 ---

 ## Chapters